clintmckenna/oTree_gpt/README.md

 # oTree GPT

+Update 10/6/2025: I have updated the repo to use [oTree's new 6.0 beta](https://otree.readthedocs.io/en/latest/misc/version_history.html) that allows for asynchronous live page API calls.

 This is a collection of templates for using large language model (LLM) agents in oTree behavioral experiments.
 I originally updated this repository from previous verstions to use the LiteLLM package as a simple way to allow for multiple LLM services.
 Unfortunately, I could not resolve some dependency conflicts with oTree, so I reverted back to using the OpenAI package.
 If you desire a different commercial service, let me know and I can help you implement it.